melazzini/pong/README.md

 The different pieces of the project are:

+- `BackendSDL`: This is the implementation of a backend that uses SDL2.
+At the moment, this is the only backend that the project has.
 - `Facineroso`: This layer creates an abstraction from the backend libraries.
 - `Pichon`: This is the actual game engine.
 - `Pong`: This is the classic Pong game.